Local Regulations

 Required Documentation

-- Demolition Permit: Required for legal authorization to commence demolition activities.
+- Demolition Permit: Required to legally execute the demolition project.

 Inspection Process

-- Final Inspection and Clean-Up Verification: Arrange for a final inspection to verify that the site has been properly cleaned and all debris has been removed in accordance with regulations.
+- Final Inspection: After cleanup, schedule a final inspection to verify that the site is cleared and compliant with all regulations.